guangyangai/CarND-P4-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I followed instructions of the project (get the start point of lane at the bottom of the image, and move upwards by finding the lane point within a window)  and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I followed instructions of the project to find the lane in the test images:
+1. first apply undistortion and threshold (`undistort(img, mtx, dist)` and `apply_threshold(img, ksize, thresh, mag_thresh, sobel_kernel, angle_thesh, hls_thresh)` defined in the notebook)
+2. get the warped binary image by applying perspective_transform
 ![alt text][image6]
+3. get the start point of lane at the bottom of the image and move upwards by finding the lane point within a window, and finally fit my lane lines with a 2nd order polynomial kinda like this:
+![alt text][image7]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.